-Every fall, heirloom apples drop to the ground from a tree that was planted in my backyard a hundred years ago.
+Every fall, heirloom apples drop to the ground from a tree that was planted in my backyard 100 years ago.
 Each spring it blooms magnificently, followed by tart green apples that make a hearty applesauce, simmered with a bit of cinnamon.
-It’s not a named variety, and I’ve noticed other heirloom apple trees in the neighborhood, most likely planted during the same era.
-All were thoughtfully planned and planted by an orchardist, whom we will never know, yet who had the wisdom to plant for the future.
+It’s not a named variety, and I’ve noticed other similar heirloom apple trees in the neighborhood, most likely planted during the same era.
+All were thoughtfully planned and planted by an orchardist, who we will never know, who had the wisdom to plant for the future.

-At first glance, you’d think this was a healthy tree in my backyard, until you step around to the back and notice the center core rotted, sapsuckers holes tattooed around the bark, and a few years back a large limb snapped off.
-I’ve hung a bluebird house, and planted the base with Irish Moss, and a climbing rose volunteered to vine up the side.
+At first glance, you’d think this was a healthy tree in my backyard, until you step around to the back and notice the center core is rotted, sapsuckers’ holes are tattooed around the bark, and a few years back a large limb snapped off.
+I’ve hung a bluebird house within the branches, and planted the base with Irish Moss.
+A climbing rose volunteered to vine up the side.

 Inside the hollowed-out core, a small fairy house is in the works, and until recently, a large paper wasp nest hung from the upper branches.
 This heirloom tree is more than the sum of all its apples, it represents a century of change in the apple industry and in my backyard.
 With its grit and grace, I am hopeful that it will endure another decade or two to come.